 Whether your current home is on the market, or you are just settling into your new home – Spring Maintenance should be far more than just cleaning.
 Follow our Spring Maintenance Checklist to avoid costly home repairs and disasters.

-Perform an interior inspection of all windows.
+- Perform an interior inspection of all windows.
 Tighten or repair loose or damaged window sills and frames.
-Clean screening and check for any holes.
+Clean scree